21-year-old woman killed by stray bullet while ending her shift at a bar in Georgia

 Authorities are investigating the death of 21-year-old Brianna Long, who was shot and killed while working at a bar in Georgia.

-Long, a bartender at The Pier, a bar in Remerton, Georgia, and other employees were closing the bar down, according to the a news release from the Georgia Bureau of Investigation, and had stopped serving customers.
-At 2:30 a.m. there was a shooting outside the establishment after what the authorities described as an "altercation."
+Long, a bartender at The Pier, in Remerton, Georgia, and other employees were closing the bar down, according to a news release from the Georgia Bureau of Investigation, and had stopped serving customers.
+At 2:30 a.m. there was a shooting outside after what the authorities described as an "altercation."

 Long was taken to South Georgia Medical Center, where she later died.
 A GBI medical examiner will perform an autopsy.

-No arrestes have been made and the investigation into the shooting is ongoing.
+No arrests have been made and the investigation into the shooting is ongoing.

 "Her determination to positively impact the lives of those around her was evident in every aspect of her life," her obituary read.